 It stems from the belief that you can improve health from within.
 So, part of your care will be to learn ways to help bring about healing.
 This, in turn, may help prevent future problems.

-Complementary care works best when all who are involved in care play an active role.
+Complementary healthcare works best when all who are involved in care play an active role.
 But don’t forget that you—not your doctor or other provider—are in charge of your health.
 And with the help of a medical doctor and a complementary care provider, you can decide on the best ways for you to get and stay well.

-The Healing Power of the Body
+The healing power of the body

-Complementary care providers are trained in giving treatments that can help release your body’s healing force.
+Complementary healthcare providers are trained in giving treatments that can help release your body’s healing force.
 This force can bring balance and stability to your health.
 This is called homeostasis.
 The treatments used often come from nature.
 They may be plant- or mineral-based.
 Or they may involve a hands-on approach with touch or body adjustments.